-Kirstie began farming in 2012 as a seasonal farmer at a CSA farm in Massachusetts, and this experience solidified her dedication to pursuing a life-long career in sustainable agriculture.
-After graduating from Middlebury College with a degree in Biology, she spent a season managing a small non-profit farm garden in Massachusetts.
-In Fall 2014 she moved to Pennsylvania to work on a farm in her home state near family and to participate in the farm's apprenticeship program.
-She is so happy to work at a place like Pennypack Farm & Education Center that incorporates community into the farming process.
+Kirstie began farming in 2012 at a CSA farm in MA, and this experience solidified her dedication to pursuing a life-long career in sustainable agriculture.
+After graduating from Middlebury College with a degree in Biology, she spent a season managing a small non-profit farm garden in MA.
+In Fall 2014 she moved to PAto work on a farm in her home state near family and to participate in the farm's apprenticeship program.
+She is so happy to work at a place like PFEC that incorporates community into the farming process.
 She also feels blessed to be working with her sister, Stephanie, as they have worked together for many years and cannot imagine farming without her.
 Kirstie’s favorite vegetables to grow are carrots and lettuce mix but she loves every part of organic farming and is constantly surprised by the incredible resilience of plants.

 Julie McCabe, Executive Director (Julie@pennypackfarm.org)

 Julie first connected with PFEC as a CSA farm member 2008 in a search to find local food in the suburbs of Philadelphia, and was thrilled to find the agricultural gem of Pennypack Farm.
-She continued to stay involved through the years with the organization through various committees and joined the Board of Directors in 2012.
-She has a B.S. in Communications and Marketing and a Masters in Community and Regional Planning from Temple University, with a concentration in Food Systems Planning.
-Prior to her role at PFEC, she fulfilled her passion to Manna on Main Street, a soup kitchen and food pantry in Lansdale, using her connections to bring more fresh veggies to our low income neighbors.
-She is thrilled to be in a position at PFEC that can bring all of those experiences and skills together to lead such a wonderful non-profit organization and an amazing staff.
+She joined the staff as Executive Director in 2016.
+She has a Masters in Community and Regional Planning from Temple University, with a concentration in Food Systems Planning.
+Prior to her role at PFEC, she fulfilled her passion to fight hunger at Manna on Main Street, a soup kitchen and food pantry in Lansdale, using her connections to bring more fresh veggies to our low income neighbors.
+She brings all of those experiences and skills together to lead a this non-profit organization and amazing staff.
 Julie and her family love that first bite of a freshly picked strawberry in the beginning of the summer farm season.